tibs/reST-slides-talk/rst-slides.rst

     It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.

-(transitions can be left-to-right, pan up-and-down, rotate, zoom)

 .. _`impress.js`: https://github.com/impress/impress.js

 Last commit in 2021